v-gb/ocamlmig/doc/using.md

 `[@migrate.log]` around the expression where you expected a different result, then rerunning `ocamlmig migrate`. `[@migrate.log]` should generally wrap as small an expression as possible, as the amount of debug output can be overwhelming otherwise.

+If your repo isn't configured to use ocamlformat, ocamlmig will print code in a way that tries to preserve the initial formatting.
+This is more experimental, so if you observe issues, you may want to try `ocamlmig migrate -format ocamlformat` to see if it makes a difference.

 ## Builtin transformations